Gonzalo got me gazing skywards.

 The long decline of Tyntefield began, before rescue for the nation by the local population’s rapid fund raising, and the National Trust stepping in.

 Click here for visiting details.

 I must fleetingly also record the very special wedding.
 A day of many happy memories, and unique colourful images.
-Fiona deserves credit for finding the venue, and a huge thanks to the families and staff for creating such a memorable event, on such a scale.
+Fiona deserves huge credit for finding the venue as an option eventually chosen, by the bride and groom, and a huge thanks to the families and staff for creating such a memorable event, on such a scale.
 As an interesting and amusing insight into this historical location, you might find the interview with the owner, Sir Benjamin Slade, enjoyable and unconventional, (under the title ‘I’m going to be a Mega Mega Star’).
 Click here.
-And just a couple of vignettes from the day below… … Romance was in the air …
+And just a couple of vignettes from the day below.
+Romance was clearly in the air.